codersstop/codersstop.github.io/_posts/2015-02-21-intro-chromedev-tools-evaluating-expression.md

 <p><img src="/assets/console-tab.png" style="width:80%;display: -webkit-inline-box;" /></p>

-Our motive to here is to get you familiar with Console tab and how to evaluate expressions with it.
+Our motive here is to get you familiar with Console tab and how to evaluate expressions with it.

 ###Evaluating expressions in Console Tab